EdoPan/encrypt-me/README.md

 > "Insert directory path: ./test"

 ## Some context
+### About AES GCM
 The AES GCM encryption is performed using the [aes_gcm](https://docs.rs/aes-gcm/latest/aes_gcm/) crate.
+### Limitations
-The script is able to perform the operations only on ```.txt``` files.
+* The script is able to perform the operations only on ```.txt``` files.
 Future updates will enable the script to perform the encryption on all types of file.
+* For MacOS users the ```.DS_STORE``` file in the target directory and all it's subdirectories cause errors during the operations.
+To avoid this errors make sure to remove them all.
+* Directories with spaces in their names haven't been handled.
 ## Disclaimer
 The author assumes no responsibility for unrecoverable files or misuse of the code.